sanjsingh07/Domi-chain/docs/src/developing/clients/jsonrpc-api.md

 - `commitment` - commitment, comprising either:
   - `<null>` - Unknown block
-  - `<array>` - commitment, array of u64 integers logging the amount of cluster stake in tock that has voted on the block at each depth from 0 to `MAX_LOCKOUT_HISTORY` + 1
+  - `<array>` - commitment, array of u64 integers logging the amount of cluster stake in lamports that has voted on the block at each depth from 0 to `MAX_LOCKOUT_HISTORY` + 1
-- `totalStake` - total active stake, in tock, of the current epoch
+- `totalStake` - total active stake, in lamports, of the current epoch

 #### Example: